Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Aug27, finally find a instruction demo https://discord.com/blog/how-to-use-discord-apps.
+There are many apps waiting to add on Discord, so does SeeLayer.

 Aug26, i know little about Discord.
 A new product need the PMF(Product Market Fit), Discord is a good platform to verify.
 China doesn't has a open platform like this, luckily SeeLayer foucsing on the market abroad.

 Aug24, i write an Email to a coder, who help me to optimise a bilibili-comment-download(B站评论助手) Chrome plug-in.
 I respect every types engineer, if we know little about plug-in, ask him to build is a better choice.